delehef/conpot/README.md

 ## Using yaml
-Enabling the `yaml_conf` feature while disabling the default `toml_conf` feature causes confy to use a YAML config file instead of TOML.
+Enabling the `yaml_conf` feature while disabling the default `toml_conf` feature causes conpot to use a YAML config file instead of TOML.

 ```
-[dependencies.confy]
+[dependencies.conpot]
 features = ["yaml_conf"]
 default-features = false
 ```